 Jose Bautista's Bat Flip

 One of the most iconic bat flips is also one of the most current: Jose Bautista's bat flip.
 Jimmy Rollins and Bret Boone receive credit for flipping their baseball bats first, but Bautista ignited the current craze.
 In the 2015 ALDS, he launched a clutch hit during the deciding ALDS against the Texas Rangers and proceeded to flip his Marucci bat to the sky (see below).
 The Blue Jays went on to win the AL Division Series (3-2) in large part due to this momentum-changing homerun.

 Remember the warning from earlier?
 During the 2016 season, the Rangers and Blue Jays met in a regular season game that included some lingering bad blood from the infamous Bautista bat flip (see below).
 Take heed before you bat flip as it may come with some dire consequences.

 Most bat flips are done on purpose.
 They are done in the heat of the moment with extreme force and are almost habitual.
-But, truth be told, there are a few bat flips that take place that are done completely on accident.
+But, truth be told, there are a few bat flips that take place that is done completely by accident.
 For example, Chase Utley demonstrates an accidental bat flip:

-Keep in mind that you don't have to be in a game to carry out an epic bat flip.
-Anyone can throw a baseball bat or softball bat high in the air, but mixing in some tricks is a nice chance of pace.
+Remember that you don't have to be in a game to carry out an epic bat flip.
+Anyone can throw a baseball bat or softball bat high in the air, but mixing in some tricks is a nice change of pace.
 Props go out to this guy for his trick-filled bat flip.
 Wonder how many takes this took?